 19:30 Dinner; Then, enjoy your foot bath in warm water with ginger, salt and mugwort medicinal herbs before bedtime, which brings you a deeper sleep.

-Free until your Indochinavalue's private tour guide and driver take you back to Hanoi.
+10:00 Indochinavalue's private tour guide and car take you back to Hanoi.
 Drop off at your hotel.
 No accommodation included.

 Tour guides who work with us are well-paid, experienced with a university background, eager to exchange our cultures and lifestyles ... with travelers, and have a great passion for their country and understand the personal touch.
 In some parts such as Sapa, we may use local tour guides who come from the ethnic hilltribes like H'Mong or Red Dao as they know about their land much better than anyone else and this is also the way that Indochinavalue helps the local people a better life.

 Tour guide is one of the most important factors to a successful holiday.
 Indochinavalue understands that a good tour guide needs not only good knowledge on history, culture, good English, French... but also needs to have general requirements and follow our guidelines as below:

 1 - Licensed at least for 4 years with work experience.

 2 - Guiding does require more than just hanging out in the sun.
 Guides must be friendly and good with people, organized enough to keep groups or people on schedule, quick on their feet and ready for the inevitable snafus that arises.

 3 - Must be an honest broker of their services and able to take criticism.

 4 - Should be qualified at some level in health, health care or first aid.